-The papers published by JCVE are selected via a rigorous and double-blind peer-review process.
-Submitted manuscripts are first reviewed by the editorial staff, who may decide to reject or send it to two external peer reviewers.
+The papers published by JCVE are selected via a rigorous and double-blind peer review process.
+Submitted manuscripts are first reviewed by the editorial staff, who may decide to reject them or send them to two external peer reviewers.
 The process is double-blind.
-Based on the reviewers’ decision and remarks, The Editor-in-Chief or the Guest Editor of a Special Issue make the final decision.
+Based on the reviewers’ decisions and remarks, the Editor-in-Chief or the Guest Editor of a Special Issue make the final decision.

-Plagiarism is one of the most important threats to scholarly publication quality and academic integrity, and is not acceptable in any way in JCVE.
-Plagiarism may take different forms, from showing someone else’s work as their own, to copying or paraphrasing parts of other studies without proper attribution, or to use research data collected or produced by others without permission and proper attribution.
+Plagiarism, one of the biggest threats to scholarly publication quality and academic integrity, is forbidden in JCVE.
+Plagiarism may take different forms, such as showing someone else’s work as one’s own, copying or paraphrasing parts of other studies without proper attribution, or using research data collected or produced by others without permission and proper attribution.

-JCVE's editors use Turnitin and/or Grammarly softwares to check the manuscripts for plagiarism and text duplication.
-When editors suspect a plagiarism case during the peer review process, they follow the paths set in the COPE’s guidelines.
-If the plagiarism is confirmed, the manuscript will be rejected.
+All manuscripts submitted to JCVE are routinely screened for plagiarism.
+JCVE’s editors use Turnitin to check each manuscript for plagiarism and text duplication.
+If editors suspect plagiarism during the peer review process, they shall follow the guidelines set by the Committee on Publication Ethics (COPE).
+If plagiarism is confirmed, the manuscript will be rejected.

-Practices such as fabricating or manipulating data, manipulating images and other visual objects, deliberately selecting analysis tools or methods to support a particular conclusion constitute unethical behavior and are strictly forbidden in JCVE.
-Authors should present an accurate account of the work performed, especially regarding data collection and their analysis and interpretation.
-Underlying data should be represented accurately in the manuscript.
+Practices such as fabricating or manipulating data, manipulating images and other visual objects, and deliberately selecting analysis tools or methods to support a particular conclusion constitute unethical behavior and are strictly forbidden in JCVE.
+Authors must present an accurate account of the work performed, especially regarding data collection, analysis, and interpretation.
+Underlying data must be represented accurately in the manuscript.
 The study should contain sufficient detail and references to permit others to replicate the work.
 Fraudulent or knowingly inaccurate statements constitute unethical behavior and are unacceptable.

 To retract an article, a notice of retraction will be published.
 This notice of retraction will: